sosy-lab/sv-benchmarks/c/eca-rers2018/Readme.txt

-These tasks are taken from the he RERS Challenge 2018, i.e., the Rigorous Examination of Reactive Systems (RERS).
+These tasks are taken from the RERS Challenge 2018, i.e., the Rigorous Examination of Reactive Systems (RERS).

 For more details please visit: http://www.rers-challenge.org/2018/